bluerogue251/DBSubsetter/README.md

 This is useful for local development and testing or for exporting all the data belonging to a particular set of users or customers for debugging and sharing.

-## Design principles
+Design principles and goals of the project include:

+* High performance: optimized for speed and to take advantage of multi-core machines.
-* Be deterministic: identical inputs should yield identical outputs.
+* Determinism: identical inputs should yield identical outputs.
 Random subsets are possible, but only if purposely configured.
-* Be highly performant: the more cores you have, the faster it should be.
 * Do one thing well: a tiny codebase with a small and focused set of features.

 ## Supported Databases